-Contributed by the International Gas Turbine Institute (IGTI) of ASME for publication in the JOURNAL OF ENGINEERING FOR GAS TURBINES AND POWER.
-Manuscript received June 21, 2012; final manuscript received July 16, 2012; published online November 26, 2012.
-Editor: Dilip R. Ballal.
+Contributed by the Fluids Engineering Division of ASME for publication in the JOURNAL OF FLUIDS ENGINEERING.
+Manuscript received February 15, 2018; final manuscript received September 13, 2018; published online November 8, 2018.
+Assoc.
+Editor: Olivier Coutier-Delgosha.

 - Views Icon Views